-CBD and THC have exactly the same molecular structure: 21 carbon atoms, 30 hydrogen atoms and 2 oxygen atoms.
-The slight difference in the way the atoms are arranged explains the different effects on your body.
+CBD and THC have the same molecular structure: 21 carbon atoms, 30 hydrogen atoms and 2 oxygen atoms.
+The slight difference in how the atoms are arranged explains the different effects on your body.
 These two molecules are chemically similar to the endocannabinoids in your body.
 This allows them to interact with the endocannabinoid system of the human body.

-The interaction with these molecules affects the release of neurotransmitters in the brain.
-Neurotransmitters are chemicals responsible for relaying messages between cells and play a role in pain management, immune function, stress, and sleep, to name a few.
+The interaction with these molecules thus affects the release of neurotransmitters in the brain.
+Neurotransmitters are chemicals responsible for relaying messages between cells.
+They play a role in pain management, immune function, stress and even sleep.

-By definition, psychoactivity means "influencing the central nervous system".
-This means that the psychoactive substance acts on our central nervous system (SNC).
+By definition, psychoactivity means “that influences the central nervous system.”
+This means that the psychoactive substance acts on our central nervous system (CNS).

 In the mixture, the proportion of CBD was 4 milligrams and 400 milligrams and the amount of THC was 8 milligrams.

-The World Health Organization (WHO) has stated in its report (2017/2018) that no cases of abuse or dependence have been reported so far in connection with the use of cannabidiol (CBD) as a pure substance.
+The World Health Organization (WHO) stated in its report (2017/2018) that it has no reports of abuse or dependence so far in relation to the use of cannabidiol (CBD) as a substance. pure.

-The study showed that consuming or vaporizing medium and high doses of CBD through a vaporizer can cause a type of CBD intoxication.
+The study showed that consuming or vaping medium and high doses of CBD through a vaporizer can cause a type of CBD intoxication.
 Researchers attributed this to the high amount of CBD and the method of consumption.

 In summary, CBD does not cause the same intoxication as THC.
 However, a high dose of CBD could trigger side effects.
 However, since most over-the-counter CBD products contain a small amount of CBD, no adverse effects are expected to occur based on the available study data.